 Human history in the North Shuswap began thousands of years ago with the indigenous cultures.
 Before 1800, the lake supported over 2,000 natives.

 In 1895, the first white settlers left Minnesota and traveled by CPR to Notch Hill.
-The Henry Bischoff family wheel barrowed their belongings to Trappers Landing (now Sorrento) and then crossed the lake to Scotch Creek where they settled at what is now Captain’s Village Marina.
+The Henry Bischoff family wheel-barrowed their belongings to Trappers Landing (now Sorrento) and then crossed the lake to Scotch Creek where they settled at what is now Captain’s Village Marina.

 An insurgence of settlers followed.
-Many came from the mining town of Phoenix in southern BC, thanks for Dave Garland.
+Many came from the mining town of Phoenix in southern BC, thanks to Dave Garland.
 The women were often city girls unsuspecting of the hard life of a pioneer.
 The newcomers squatted on property that appealed to them and it wasn’t until 1913 and after that these homesteaders had legal right to their property.

 In early years, the only transportation was by water.
 Before 1914, Henry Bischoff used a rowboat and raft to transport people and supplies.
 Ferry service began in 1914 between Scotch Creek and Sorrento and continued until 1956.